Updated 2026-01-01

 Predictable Pricing

 No volume-based pricing surprises.
-Sequenzy charges per subscriber, not per email, making costs predictable even as you scale engagement.
+Sequenzy charges by email volume, not subscriber count, making costs predictable even as you scale engagement.

 Overview